-In spite of the good general agreement between the experimental DNP spectra and the dotted black lines in Figs. 1c and 1d, some persistent differences remain.
+In spite of the good general agreement between the experimental DNP spectra and the dotted black lines in figs. 1c and 1d, some persistent differences remain.
 In particular, (i) the OE feature in the experiment appears to be consistently broader than the EPR line and (ii) the enhancement between the central OE feature and the negative SE feature is consistently larger than what is predicted by the overlap of the two copies of the EPR line shape.
-Both of these aspects are especially clear in the case of 16-Doxyl-PC (Fig. 1d).
-The theory presented below (Sect.
-4) aims to address these deficiencies of the simple approach.
+Both of these aspects are especially clear in the case of 16-Doxyl-PC (fig. 1d)

-In fact, the first deficiency is easy to rationalize.
-Cw-EPR spectra are recorded at low mw power and their widths reflect mechanisms contributing to the electronic T_2 relaxation.
-The DNP spectrum, on the other hand, is recorded at high mw power, where the EPR line width experiences power-broadening that also depends on the electronic T_1 relaxation.
-That the OE-DNP spectrum "represents an indirect observation of the electron resonance when greatly saturated" was understood early on (Carver and Slichter, 1956, Fig. 6).
+The first deficiency is easy to rationalize.
+Cw-EPR spectra are recorded at low mw power and their widths reflect mechanisms contributing to the electronic $T_2$ relaxation.
+The DNP spectrum, on the other hand, is recorded at high mw power, where the EPR line width experiences power-broadening that also depends on the electronic $T_1$ relaxation.
+That the OE-DNP spectrum "represents an indirect observation of the electron resonance when greatly saturated" was understood early on (Carver and Slichter, 1956, fig. 6).
 To properly model the contribution of OE to mixed DNP spectra, therefore, it is necessary to calculate the cw-EPR spectrum under saturating conditions.
 How to rigorously do that in the regime of slow radical tumbling is known (Freed et al., 1971).

 While power-broadening affects OE, it is not immediately clear whether one should also take it into account when modeling SE.
-(We address this point in Sect.
+(We address this point in Sec.
 4.4.)
 Even leaving power-broadening aside, however, we know that in liquids the SE lines of the DNP spectrum should also be broader than the EPR line width because of the fluctuations of the dipolar interaction (Sezer, 2023b).
-Although Sezer (2023b) showed how to quantify this additional motional broadening in the case of translational molecular diffusion, the theoretical treatment there assumed a Lorentzian EPR line and is thus not directly applicable to the experiments in Fig. 1.
-In the current paper, we extend the formalism to slow radical tumbling and g-tensor anisotropy (Sect.
+Although Sezer (2023b) showed how to quantify this additional motional broadening in the case of translational molecular diffusion, the theoretical treatment there assumed a Lorentzian EPR line and is thus not directly applicable to the experiments in fig. 1.
+In the current paper, we extend the formalism to slow radical tumbling and g-tensor anisotropy (Sec.
 4).

-In Sect.
-5 we apply the developed theory to the analysis of the experimental spectra in Fig. 1, disentangling the contributions of SE and OE to the observed DNP.
-The needed theoretical background from Sezer (2023a, b) is reviewed next.
+170 In Sec.
+5 we apply the developed theory to the analysis of the experimental spectra in fig. 1.
+The needed theoretical background is reviewed next.